 Mobile apps for doctors help organize their workflow, learn more about medicine, and interact with patients.
 For example, one of the most popular types of apps for physicians is doctor on demand app.
 It helps patients find doctors and consult with them online anytime and anywhere.

 Apps for doctors can be a library with a vast amount of sources for physicians with the ability to learn the material and officially upgrade the qualification at the same time.
-Moreover, the apps give doctors advice on the necessary information about drug compatibility and doses.
+Moreover, the apps give doctors advice on the necessary information about drug compatibility and doses, the latest updates, and reduce practice risk of medical malpractice claims and medical board issues.
 Also, they can provide healthcare workers with actual updates and news of the medical industry in free and paid formats.
 Here is the list of medical reference and educational apps for physicians.

 (Image Source: EPOCRATES.COM)